Skip to Content

 Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.
 Additionally, I may get commissions for purchases made through other affiliate links in this post.

-I thought that today would be a good time to share tips for personalizing and customizing products on the spot while at craft shows.
+I thought that today would be a good time to share tips for customizing products at craft shows.

-8 Tips for Customizing Products at In Person Events
+8 Tips for Customizing Products at Craft Shows - cuttingforbusiness.com

-1. Verify that you have electricity available in your booth or table.
 You can’t personalize items if you can’t bring your Silhouette or Cricut machine with you.
 Similarly, make sure that you have enough space in your booth or table to be able to set up your machine and still have plenty of room to display products.
-It’s a good idea to bring extension cords and a power strip.
+It’s always a good idea to bring extension cords and a power strip.

-5. Cut out as much as possible ahead of time.
-For example: If I am offering a circular frame with a monogram inside to be placed onto a tumbler, cut out the frame ahead of time and you’ll only have to add the monogram after the customer orders.
+Example: If I am offering a circular frame with a monogram inside to be placed onto a tumbler, I cut out the frame ahead of time and I’ll only have to add the monogram after the customer orders.

-6. Don’t have your customer wait for their items.
 I work better when I’m not distracted.
 If you are personalizing a product, invite the customer to walk around and shop and return at a later time to pick up their product.
-This also gives you time to package it nicely before pickup.
+This also gives you time to package the product before pickup.

-7. Have order forms ready to go for customized orders that you cannot complete on the spot.
-If you are personalizing orders on the spot, you are going to get a customer or two that wants to make several changes or wants an entirely different design.
+If you are personalizing orders at an event, you are going to get a customer or two that wants to make several changes or wants an entirely different design.
 Instead of using all your show time creating one product, have a form available to capture the order and arrange shipping to the customer.

 Have you ever offered personalization on demand at shows or fairs?
 How did it go?
 Share your experience in the comments.
 Read more about craft shows on Cutting for Business.